 Riding the bright red San Diego Trolley system (The Trolley) is a great way to get around San Diego and see the diversity of the city.
-Fares are $2.50 with a discount for seniors and the disabled.
-The trolleys run every 15 minutes— 7 minutes peak and 30 minutes off-peak.
+They offer a discount for seniors and the disabled, and the trolleys run every 15 minutes— 7 minutes peak and 30 minutes off-peak.

 Three lines (Blue, Orange, and Green), 134 signature red light rail vehicles, 51 miles of track, and 53 stations take you through a wide swath of the city and surrounding communities.
 There are trolley stops where you'll want to get off and explore the surrounding neighborhoods and some that are not so interesting.
 The Trolley is a great way to get to some key attractions and even to the border crossing into Mexico.

 SDSU Transit Center (Green Line)

 The San Diego Trolley system will never be confused with a true subway system, but it does have one true underground station.
 Located under the campus of San Diego State University, this underground platform opened in 2005 when the Green Line opened.
 A tunnel was dug under the campus, where a subterranean station was built, allowing easy arrival and departure for students using the public rail system.

 So impressive is the SDSU station, with its attractive design, that in 2007 it was awarded a Grand Orchid award for local architectural achievement.
 After admiring the station itself, take a stroll around the massive campus, San Diego's oldest and largest university.